-Figuring out which one of these many paths to savings is right for you can be a chore but don’t worry, we’ve got you covered.
-We’ve done the legwork on multi-passes, discount cards and other ways to save on your skiing, so you can stretch that budget to its limit.
+Getting the most out of your ski budget is the objective.
 The math can be a bit messy but in the end, it all boils down to a few things: how many days you plan to ski/board, how loyal you are to one resort and how much you want to spend.

-Early bird season pass purchase incentives: if you're planning on buying a season pass for 2022-23 to a ski area in Western Canada, check to see if they are offering an early bird incentive.
+Early bird season pass purchase incentives: many 2023-24 season passes to Alberta and BC ski resorts are on sale between now and end of June.
+If you're planning on buying a season pass for 2023-24 to a ski area in Western Canada, check to see if they are offering an early bird incentive.

 The Mega Cards